 UN Climate Pledge Analysis

-The Climate Scoreboard shows the progress that national contributions (NDCs) to the UN climate negotiations will make assuming no further action after the end of the country’s pledge period (2025 or 2030).
-Our analysis shows that the national contributions to date, with no further progress post-pledge period, result in expected warming in 2100 of 3.5°C (with a range of uncertainty of 2.0 – 4.6°C).
+The Climate Scoreboard shows the progress that national plans submitted to the UN climate negotiations will make in mitigating climate change.
+Our analysis shows that the national contributions to date, with no further progress post-pledge period, result in expected warming in 2100 of 3.4°C (with a range of uncertainty of 1.9 – 4.4°C).
+This analysis includes Intended Nationally Determined Contributions (INDCs), Nationally Determined Contributions (NDCs), and long-term strategies and assumes that there will be no further action beyond the country’s pledge.

-The Climate Scoreboard uses the C-ROADS climate policy simulation model to analyze the impact of the “Nationally-Determined Contributions (NDCs)—pledges to limit greenhouse gas emissions—to the UN climate negotiations.
-The Scoreboard analysis above shows the expected impact of the pledges nations have made to date, assuming (1) the pledges are fully implemented, and (2) assuming no further reductions beyond those that have been formally pledged, specifically, actions after the end of the country’s pledge period (2025 or 2030).
+The analysis was conducted using the C-ROADS climate policy simulator.
+The Climate Scoreboard shows the expected impact of the pledges nations have made to the UN Framework Convention on Climate Change (UNFCCC) and assumes (1) the pledges are fully implemented, and (2) that no further reductions occur beyond those that have been formally pledged, specifically, actions after the end of the country’s pledge period.
+The plans include:

 The image below shows potential emissions pathways and their long-term impacts in temperature.